colskid/Managed-Service-MS-AD/README.md

 ### 3. Update DNS Settings for a Windows VM Instance

-To ensure that your Windows virtual machine can communicate with the Active Directory servers, you need to update its DNS settings:
+To ensure that my Windows virtual machine can communicate with the Active Directory servers, I needed to update its DNS settings:

 - Connect to the Windows VM using Remote Desktop Protocol (RDP).
 - Open the **Network and Sharing Center**.